mixxxdj/manual/source/chapters/djing_with_mixxx.rst

   browse to a directory where your music is stored.
 Mixxx will watch this directory and its subdirectories for new tracks.

+  If you add a directory that is already in your library, or you are currently :ref:`rescanning your library <library-root>`, the operation is canceled.

   Directories can also be added from the :ref:`Browse <library-browse>` sidebar item inside the library.